smartcontractkit/.github/apps/go-test-caching/README.md

 #### Behavioral Inputs

-- `update-index`, true / **false**
-  - Will update the test index after building, hashing, and successfully running all new tests.
-Only if on the repo's default branch
-- `force-update-index`, true / **false**
-  - Requires `update-index` to also be true.
-Allows you to force an update even if not on the default branch.
-Still requires successful execution of all new tests.
-- `tag-filter`: string (`""`)
-  - limits the tests to packages/files with the `//go:build <tag>` directive
-  - performs a find on all `*_test.go` files, and will limit builds and runs to those.
-- `run-all-tests`: true / **false**
-  - Runs every test binary built, ignoring the normal behaviour of conditional execution based on the different hashes.
+- `pipeline-step`, `build / run / update / e2e`
+  - Describes which step of the pipeline to perform.
+This allows you to separate the action into multiple steps of a job.
+  - `build` - finds all the packages and builds the test binary for each
+  - `run` - given the output from `build`, will hash the binaries, compare those to the hash index, then run those that have changed.
+  - `update` - given the output from `run`, it will update the hash index with the new indexes
+  - `e2e` - performs all of the above as a single step.

 ### General Inputs

+- `test-suite`
+  - The name of the test suite, used to scope artifacts and the test indexes
 - `module-directory`, path (`./`)
   - The path to the root module for the tests.
 Similar to setting `working-directory`.
-- `test-suite`
-  - The name of the test suite, used to scope artifacts and the test indexes
-- `build-flags`: string (`""`)
-  - CLI build flags to pass to the `go test -c ...` command when building the test binaries
-  - `-tags <tag>` is added implicitly when `tag-filter` is passed.
 - `hashes-branch`, string (`test-hashes`)
   - The (ideally orphaned) git branch to store the test hash index json files on.

-### Other Inputs
+Used by `run` and `update`.

+#### `build` inputs

 - `build-concurrency`, number (`8`)
   - The amount of concurrent builds when building the test binaries.
 Recommended to be the number of available CPU cores.
+- `build-flags`: string (`""`)
+  - CLI build flags to pass to the `go test -c ...` command when building the test binaries

+#### `run` inputs

+- `run-all-tests`: true / **false**
+  - Runs every test binary built, ignoring the normal behaviour of conditional execution based on the different hashes.
 - `run-concurrency`, number (`8`)
   - The amount of concurrent running tests.

-Recommended to be the number of available CPU cores.
+#### `update` inputs

+- `force-update-index`, true / **false**
+  - Allows you to force an update even if not on the default branch.

+### Other Inputs

+- `github-token`
+  - Used by `run` and `update` steps to authenticate to github to fetch/update the test hash index.

 ### TODO

-- Support for config files so not everything has to be passed directly to the action
+- Support for config files so not everything has to be passed directly to the action?
 - Run flags
   - Code coverage
 - Ignore certain directories?
 - Scrub logs?

-### Features

-- Stderr logs
-- Build / Run logging artifacts uploaded
-  - Scoped to each individual build/run
--
+- Update the hash index of only successful tests?